Blue Ridge Unified School District: Academics

 In the fiscal year 2019, the Arizona Department of Education published an annual achievement profile for every public school in the state based on an A through F scale.
-Blue Ridge Elementary received an "C" while Blue Ridge Jr High School and Blue Ridge High School both received a "B".
+Blue Ridge Elementary received a "C" while Blue Ridge Jr High School and Blue Ridge High School both received a "B".
 Blue Ridge High School online was not rated by the organization.
 Scores were based on "year to year student academic growth, proficiency on English language arts, math and science, the proficiency and academic growth of English language learners, indicators that an elementary student is ready for success in high school and that high school students are ready to succeed in a career or higher education and high school graduation rates".

 The United States national nonprofit organization, GreatSchools, gives the following school ratings: Blue Ridge Elementary 3/10 (below average), Blue Ridge Junior High 4/10 (below average) and Blue Ridge High School 4/10 (below average).
 Blue Ridge High School online was not rated by the organization.
 The organization gives Blue Ridge High School a 5/10 for "Academic progress", 4/10 for "College readiness", 4/10 for standardized "test scores", and 3/10 "equity" (disadvantaged students at this school may be falling behind).